-In this section, let $Y$ be a smooth Calabi-Yau three-fold.
-Some results in rational curves in elliptically fibered three-folds (not necessarily Calabi-Yau varieties) can be found in Miranda \cite{Miranda}, which however does not discuss rational sections, or the generalization to higher dimensional varieties, which we will be important for us.
+In this section, let $Y$ be a smooth Calabi--Yau three-fold.
+Some results in rational curves in elliptically fibered three-folds (not necessarily Calabi--Yau varieties) can be found in Miranda \cite{Miranda}, which however does not discuss rational sections, or the generalization to higher dimensional varieties, which we will be important for us.
 Let $D$ be a smooth divisor in $Y$, and $C$ a smooth rational curve contained in $D$.
 Then it follows directly from Corollary \ref{cor:DC} that\footnote{We will most of the time refrain from using $(C)^2_D = C\cdot_D C$ as this does not generalize to higher dimensional varieties. }

-We will often encounter the following situation: consider a rational curve $C$ in a smooth elliptic Calabi-Yau variety $Y$.
+We will often encounter the following situation: consider a rational curve $C$ in a smooth elliptic Calabi--Yau variety $Y$.
 From the box graph analysis, we know its normal bundle in $Y$.
 We can then ask what normal bundles the curve can have in a divisor $D$ -- for instance the section.
 By the Corollary \ref{cor:DC}, the degree of the normal bundle $N_{C/D}$ is linked directly to the intersection in $Y$ of the divisor with the curve, which in the case when $D$ is a section determine the $U(1)$ charge.
 Thus, constraining the normal bundles of $C$ in the rational section results in constraints on the possible charges.
 The following theorem determines what the possible normal bundles of rational curves in divisors can be, given the normal bundle of the curve in $Y$.
 We furthermore summarize the bounds that are then implied upon the intersection of the divisor with the curve.